SeanJackson247/General-Parser/java_parser/README.md

 which will produce output each of the programs in the tests/features folder.
 The output is not yet properly validated.

+The test should not output anything to the console.
+If it does there has been an error.

 # How the parser works

 The top level overview of the parser is the following 3 steps: